 A CRM system is vital to consider when implementing a workspace management platform for your location.

 Using the location of your workspace to its advantage is a primary tactic to increasing your marketing reach.
 Make sure your space is listed on Google, so prospects can see their proximity to your space as well as what places and attractions are nearby for food and recreation.
+Say, for instance, a freelancer is looking up houses for rent in San Diego.
+This way, they can easily spot coworking spaces in their preferred areas while researching them.

 Encourage users to review your space across Google as well as other online listings such as Yelp!
 As you probably know, in today’s ‘Google everything’ world, better reviews lead to more visitors.